betheden/greek-grammar/content/case_genitive.rst

 The Genitive of Possession is used to indicate ownership or possession of the object that it is modifying.
 The ownership may be an indication of a legal right to ownership or physical possession of an item.

 It may also refer to an emotional attachment to the object.
 When referring to an emotional attachment the ownership is like that of a child to his father, a dog to his master, or a person to his church.
 This is my father.
 This is my master.
 This is my church.
 In each of these cases an emotional attachment is being expressed.

-The Genitive of Possession is often used with a personal pronoun such as *μου, ἡμῶν, σοῦ, ὑμῶν.*
+Possessive pronouns such as *ἐμός* (my), *σὀς* (your), *ἡμέτερος* (our), *ὑμέτερος* (yours), or *ἵδιος* (his) are sometimes used instead of the Genitive-of-Possession.
+When this occurs the possessive pronouns will decline like any other adjective and will agree with the noun they are modifying in case and gender.

 .. csv-table::